latex3/tagging-project/documentation/wtpdf-from-latex.md

   formula) may be viewed by following the link to the ngPDF site.

-Initially the example will use a MathML "Associated File" for each math expression but if you uncomment the line indicated, generation of associated files is suppressed and instead, MathML Structure elements will be used to tag the mathematics.
+Initially the example will use a MathML Structure Element tagging.
+If you remove the configuration line where indcated, then LaTeX will instead associate each math expression with two associated files, one with the TeX source, and one with generated MathML.

 The submitted TeX source is deleted as soon as the PDF is generated, and the resulting PDF is deleted after an hour.